dcycle/starterkit-node/README.md

 ###  Plugins: how modules can share information with each other

-Some components, ./app/code/dashboardApi/index.js, can request information from other components.
-In the the dashboardApi, it can attempt to get all information that other components wish to expose on a dashboard.
-For example, Chat may want to expose the current total number of messages.
+Some components, such ./dashboardApi/index.js, can request information from other components.
+In the case of dashboardApi, it can attempt to get all information that other components wish to expose on a dashboard.
+For example, Chat may want to expose the current total number of messages, and Authentication may wish to expose the total number of user account.

 You can _invoke_ plugins like this:

-    app.invokePlugin('dashboardApi', 'all', function(result) {
+    app.invokePlugin('dashboardApi', 'all', function(component, result) {
+      console.log(component + ' responds:');
       console.log(result);
     });